 If you are in dispute with another party, and it has escalated to court, you will typically begin the process by filing a statement of claim.
 A statement of claim is a summary of the facts supporting your case.
 If you fail to set out your claim correctly, either the court or the other side can require you to re-issue your statement of claim.
 This will cause delays to the court hearing your case.
 This article discusses four important functions that a statement of claim serves.

 After you or your lawyer have drafted a statement of claim, it will be filed with the court and served on the other party to the dispute.
 Filing a statement of claim starts the process of going to court.
 It puts the matter into the court’s system and allows the case to be listed for a hearing later on.
 Furthermore, a statement of claim sets out the parties in the proceedings.

 2. It Sets out the Details of the Dispute

 A statement of claim also sets out the basis on which you are taking legal action by providing details of the dispute.
 These details are referred to as ‘pleadings and particulars’.

 Pleadings and particulars make it clear to the court and the other party exactly what facts are going to be tested in court.
-They also confine the scope of the case to just those facts listed, meaning that a party will have to stick to them in arguing their case before the court.
+They also confine the scope of the case to just those facts listed.
+This means that a party will have to stick to them when arguing their case before the court.

 3. It Specifies What You’re Asking For

-Another important function that a statement of claim serves is to specify what remedy the plaintiff is asking for.
-A common type of remedy is the award of damages.
-The court awards damages when the plaintiff has lost money because of the defendant’s actions.
+Another important function that a statement of claim serves is to specify what outcome you are asking for.
+A common type of outcome is the award of compensation (known as damages).
+The court awards damages when you have lost money because of the defendant’s actions.

-A statement of claim will always nominate the remedy the plaintiff seeks.
-If it for a sum of money, the plaintiff will often need to provide details to show how they calculated the amount.
+A statement of claim will always nominate the outcome that you seek.
+If it is for a sum of money, you will often need to provide details to show how they calculated the amount.

 4. It Gives the Other Side an Opportunity to Respond